pjirayu/STOS/README.md

 This repository contains code for our article **High-Intensified Resemblance and Statistic-Restructured Alignment in Few-Shot Domain Adaptation for Industrial-Specialized Employment**<br/> [article](https://ieeexplore.ieee.org/document/10045719)
 ###### <ins>Note</ins> all of this material is purely educational.
 In the case of actual production, The authors cannot affirm or verify the outcomes based on data obtained outside of this demonstration.

-## Activity recorded
-- 2022/07/11 - All related files are under preparation.
-- 2022/08/12 - All techniques and networks in this study are available.
-- 2022/08/14 - Pre-release of the batch training in adaptation task.
-- 2022/08/26 - Apache License 2.0 is included in this resource repository

 ## Setup
 * **Dataset** can be downloaded here [Office-31](https://faculty.cc.gatech.edu/~judy/domainadapt/) then create a new "data" folder and put into it.